nmckinster1-hue/Portfolio/Projects/installingvscodeandlinkinggithub.md

 ### Project Goal

-&nbsp;&nbsp;&nbsp;&nbsp;The goal of this projectt was to install and configure **Visual Studio Code on Ubuntu** to doocument labs and projects for my portfolio using Markdown.
+&nbsp;&nbsp;&nbsp;&nbsp;The goal of this project was to install and configure **Visual Studio Code on Ubuntu** to document labs and projects for my portfolio using Markdown.

 #### Objectives Included:
 &nbsp;&nbsp;&nbsp;&nbsp;* Learning to install and manage applications via the Linux terminal.

-&nbsp;&nbsp;&nbsp;&nbsp;* Creating professional, well-formatted docuumentation to enhance a technical protfolio.
+&nbsp;&nbsp;&nbsp;&nbsp;* Creating professional, well-formatted documentation to enhance a technical portfolio.

 &nbsp;&nbsp;&nbsp;&nbsp;* Developing familiarity with Linux file systems and software management in preparation for IT support tasks.